rehan-ankalgi-7t2/AI-ML-lab-programs/readme.md

 #### Problem statement

-write a program to implement K-nearest neighbors algorithm to classify the ==iris== dataset, print both... correct and wrong predictions
+write a program to implement K-nearest neighbors algorithm to classify the **iris dataset**, print both... correct and wrong predictions

 #### Tasks